 Remove all of the contents of the area you are editing onto the floor, bed or another clear surface area.
-This will help you to see how much you have and start with a totally clean slate.
-Commit a precise amount of time to do this task.
+This will help you to see how much you have and start with a clean slate.
+Commit a block of time to do this task.
 One to three hours is an ideal time for a sorting session.
-Clear your schedule, turn off your phone, set a time and get started.

 Some helpful questions for when you get stuck:

 Would it make a difference to my daily life if I didn't have this item anymore?

 Is this item worth the space it takes up in my home?

 Is this item adding value to my life right now?

 Would I buy this item for full price today?

 If the item were lost, would I notice?